edrikfsteiner/python-functions/README.md

-A repository to store Python functions that are somewhat useful, and to test my skills in Python.
+A repository to test my skills in basic Python, and to store Python functions that are somewhat useful.